PERSPECTIVES:

 Conclusion

-Policy decisions have so far spared pharmaceutical products from the harshest U.S. tariff measures.
-However, the sector remains vulnerable to future trade tensions.
-Balanced transatlantic trade, strategic interdependence, and shared growth prospects have made pharma a less attractive target, but uncertainty persists.
-Tariffs may encourage domestic manufacturing and reduce offshore tax advantages, yet they also risk supply chain disruptions, price pressures, and setbacks in innovation.
+Tariffs may encourage domestic manufacturing and reduce offshore tax advantages, yet they also risk supply-chain disruption, price pressure and setbacks in innovation.
 As legal and policy debates continue, preserving stable access to medicines while navigating protectionist agendas will remain a critical challenge for both governments and industry stakeholders.

 If you’d like to discuss these insights further or explore how US tariffs could impact your market access strategy, please reach out to our team.